percona/pmm-doc/docs/get-started/alerting.md

 ![!](../_images/alerting-normal-alert-rule.png)

 An alert rule can be in three possible states:

-- Normal: Everthing is working correctly and the condition(s) specified in the rule has not been met.
+- Normal: Everything is working correctly and the conditions specified in the rule has not been met.
 This is the default state for newly created rules.
-- Pending: The condition(s) specified in the alert rule has been met, but for a time that is less than the configured duration.
+- Pending: The conditions specified in the alert rule has been met, but for a time that is less than the configured duration.
-- Firing: Both the condition(s) and the duration specified in the alert rule have both been met.
+- Firing: Both the conditions and the duration specified in the alert rule have both been met.

 It takes at least one evaluation cycle for an alert rule to transition from one state to another (e.g., from `Normal` to `Pending`).